Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

-The last thing is to show that an edge $e$ is included in $E_{\mathbf{d}}$ with probability $O(w(e)\log n/d)$.
-To this end, consider the following alternative explanation of the procedure when we do the $i$-th iteration: $v_i$ gradually grows the radius of the ball centered on $v_i$, each round increases the radius by $1$, and stops with probability $\Theta(\log n / d)$.
+The last thing is to show that an edge $e$ is included in $E_{\mathbf{d}}$ with probability $O(w(e)\log(n)/d)$.
+To this end, consider the following alternative explanation of the procedure when we do the $i$-th iteration: $v_i$ gradually grows the radius of the ball centered on $v_i$, each round increases the radius by $1$, and stops with probability $\Theta(\log(n) / d)$.
 This is exactly how $d_i$ is defined.
-Observe that each edge $(u,v)$ will be included in $E_{\mathbf{d}}$ if and only if the first $v_i$ that grows its ball to reach $v$ failed to reach $u$ (if it reached $u$, then this edge is marked as "invulnerable" and will never be added to $E_{\mathbf{d}}$).
-This happens with probability $\Theta(w(e)\cdot \log n/d)$.
+Observe that each edge $(u,v)$ will be included in $E_{\mathbf{d}}$ if and only if the first $v_i$ that grows its ball to reach $v$ failed to reach $u$ (if it reached $u$, then this edge is marked as invulnerable and will never be added to $E_{\mathbf{d}}$).
+By the memoryless property of the geometric distribution, this happens with probability $\Theta(w(e)\cdot \log(n)/d)$.